ahermida/mixroom/README.md

-# sudopost
+# Mixroom
-An anonymous social app.
+This is a social app.
 This is the code for the server and front-end.
-(API endpoints found [here](https://github.com/ahermida/sudopostAPI))
+(API endpoints found [here](https://github.com/ahermida/mixroomAPI))

+I built this as an attempt to learn more about how web services work.
+It uses NGINX for routing with the API.

 You're gonna need to use ```npm``` to get all of the dependencies.
 Just run
  ```npm install``` in the root directory to do this.